 The internship lasts 8 weeks, from early June to mid August.
 Placements are determined by a team of representatives including individuals from Butterflies and from the Weissman Center for International Business.

 Students will live either in a homestay or in a NGO guesthouse, a long-stay hotel designed for international visitors.
 Students will have catered lunch at the Butterflies School of Culinary and Catering during working days.
 Sundays and every other Saturday are non-working days.

 - Marketing, advertising, journalism and communications majors

 - No knowledge of Hindi required.
 Hindi may be an advantage for the journalism position.

 - Must be returning to Baruch College in the fall semester following the internship.

-The deadline to apply for the summer internship is March 15th.
-Start your application now with the “Apply Now” button below.
+The deadline to apply for the summer internship is in early February.
 You will be asked to write about why you are interested in this opportunity and you will be contacted about an initial interview.
 Selected candidates may be called for a second interview.